TurboTeam335/Password-Generator/README.md

 # Password-Generator

 This is a simple password generator application that allows users to generate a secure password based on their selected criteria.
-The app will prompt the user for the length of the password, and whether or not to include lowercase, uppercase, numeric, and/or special characters.
+The app will prompt the user for the length of the password, and whether or not to include lowercase, uppercase, numbers, and/or special characters.
 The generated password will then be displayed on the screen.

 ![portfolio demo](./assets/img/Screenshot-1.png)
 ![portfolio demo](./assets/img/Screenshot-2.png)